-This trial is more than enough to get you familiar with the process and putting the experience of selling online into action.
+This trial is more than enough to get you familiar with the process and put the experience of selling online into action.

-However, if you decide to contiue with the platform, and to be able to receive actual orders, you would need to pick a paid subscription plan.
+However, if you decide to continue with the platform, and to be able to receive actual orders, you would need to pick a paid subscription plan.

 Ultimately, grab your free trial here, and see what it looks like from the inside.
 Ideally, if you find that this is for you, continue and pick a paid plan.